-Through the Adult Degree Program, the Orlean Bullard Beeson School of Education and Professional Studies awards the bachelor of science in interdisciplinary studies (B.S.I.S.) degree with concentrations in administrative/community services, counseling foundations, human resource development, and liberal studies.
+Through the Adult Degree Program, the Orlean Bullard Beeson School of Education and Professional Studies awards the bachelor of science in interdisciplinary studies (B.S.I.S.) degree with concentrations in administrative/community services, counseling foundations, liberal studies, and manager and leadership development.
 The associate of science degree (A.S.) is offered in administrative/community services.
-In addition, a nondegree legal assistant certificate program is also offered.
+In addition, a nondegree Paralegal Studies Certificate Program is also offered.